-Emissions for the Scope 3 Purchased Goods and Services category were calculated through the use of the Quantis Scope 3 Evaluator tool based on FY2018 OpEx spend across all Adobe purchases, including those from Adobe's unmanaged colo data centers and cloud suppliers.
-All of this OpEx spend information is reported in Adobe's 2018 SEC 10-K report, page 45.
+In 2019, Emissions for the Scope 3 Purchased Goods and Services category were calculated through the use of the Environmentally extended input-output analysis (EEIOA) (previously we have been using the Quantis Scope 3 Evaluator tool) based on FY2019 OpEx spend across all Adobe purchases, including those from Adobe's unmanaged colo data centers and cloud suppliers.
+All of this OpEx spend information is reported in Adobe's 2019 SEC 10-K report, page 45.
 All facility utility and fuel expenses (for Adobe, GSO (ops) and OR1 (our owned data center) are subtracted from this number to avoid double-counting, since these values are reported to CDP as Scope 2 and Scope 1, respectively.
 This provides what we believe to be the most accurate Scope 3 emissions inventory possible at this time.